pengxj/action-faster-rcnn/README.md

 ### Run experiments
 The entire pipeline for two-stream rcnn includes optical flow extraction, r-cnn training, frame-level detecting, linking and evaluation.
 All these are included in this repository.

-If you just want to get the final video AP, you [download](https://drive.google.com/open?id=0B-DiRMXFmUKQVDBRTy12UVJ2enM) some linked results and run the eval_linked_results script.
+If you just want to get the final video AP, you [download](https://drive.google.com/open?id=0B-DiRMXFmUKQVDBRTy12UVJ2enM) the UCF101 linked results and run the eval_linked_results script.
+The folder 'action_results' includes linked results for UCF-Sports and JHMDB datasets.

 For example: